illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 To test, replace "Roam" in "Event Begin Play" with "Chase Player", compile the file, and run the game.

-### **(OPTIONAL) Step 7: Add Enemy Functionality Upon Chase Event**
+### (OPTIONAL) Step 6: Add Sound and Visual Effects Upon Successful Chase Event
-*We will show you how to cause the enemy to blow up with a sound and particle effect upon collision with the player character.*

 Break the link between "AI MoveTo" and "Delay".
-Insert a "Spawn Emitter at Location" block on success of the "AI MoveTo".
+Insert a "Spawn Emitter at Location" block On Success of the "AI MoveTo".
 Next, connect a "Play Sound at Location" block and a "Destroy Actor" block.

 Connect "Get Actor Location" to the "Location" node for both "Spawn Emitter at Location" and "Play Sound at Location".